How To Overcome Loneliness After Being Alone For Long

 Why Is It Hard To Reconnect After Being Alone For Long?

-• You get used to quiet routines and handling everything yourself.
-Over time, the comfort of solitude feels safer than the uncertainty of social life.
+• You feel safe on your own.
+You get used to stress-free routines and quiet handling of everything yourself.
+The comfort of solitude feels safer than the uncertainty of social life.

 How To Overcome Loneliness After Long Periods of Isolation